Alemaite/public/README.md

-recipes-service and recipes-frontend are the demo project.
-The Web Shop and Time Tracking App are older projects.
+recipes-service and recipes-frontend are more up to date.
+The Online Shop and Time Tracking App are older projects.